-Marcella Hazan’s white clam sauce is delicious and not v. complicated, but its ergonomics are punishing: two other recipes are incorporated by reference, and then one of those recipes calls out to yet another, bringing the total number of recipes in play to four.
+Marcella Hazan is kind of a sadist, no?
+Her white clam sauce is delicious, but its ergonomics are punishing.
+Two other recipes are incorporated by reference; one of those recipes then calls out to another, bringing the total number of recipes in play to four.
 The result is a feeling of rising panic as the clams steam and the pan threatens to smoke.

-Below, as a service to me/humanity, is the full recipe.
-In the introduction, Marcella credits Cesare Benelli and his “Texan wife, Diane” for a key innovation: reserve the juice from the clams and toss with undercooked pasta, which “drinks up all the fresh clam juices, achieving a density and richness of flavor no other version of the dish can match.”
+Below is the full recipe, with all of these references interpolated.
+In the introduction, Marcella credits Cesare Benelli and his “Texan wife, Diane” for a key innovation: add the sauce to slightly undercooked pasta, which “drinks up all the fresh clam juices, achieving a density and richness of flavor no other version of the dish can match.”

 For 4 servings

 1 1/2 dozen littleneck clams